-Lady Bell Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
-It produces green peppers (which are technically 'berries') with red flesh which can be harvested at any point.
+Yellow Bell Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+It produces green peppers (which are technically 'berries') with yellow flesh which can be harvested at any point.
+The fruit will often fade to yellow over time.
 The peppers have a sweet taste and a crisp texture.